 Your Best Beauty Checklist For Long-Haul Flights

 Travelling is always something to look forward to, especially if it’s to a faraway, exotic destination.
 The only catch?
-The long-haul flight isn’t exactly what dreams are made of, unless you’re looking forward to flying first class.
+The long-haul flight isn’t exactly what dreams are made of unless you’re looking forward to flying first class.
 Even then, the dry, recirculated air in the airplane’s environment won’t do any favours for your skin.

 Jet-lagged is not a good look on anyone, especially for Instagram photos.
 Honestly, everyone wants to avoid looking like Mother Gothel without Rapunzel’s magic hair post-flight.
-If you want to step off the plane looking glowing and totally fabulous, here’s your best beauty checklist for the next long-haul flight.
+If you want to step off the plane looking glowing and fabulous, here’s your best beauty checklist for the next long-haul flight.

 1) Makeup wipes

 Makeup wipes are practically lifesavers!
 This time, it’s not really about removing your makeup.
 You may or may not wear any makeup pre-flight.
-Most people start off on the long-haul flight with no makeup anyway.
+Most people start on the long-haul flight with no makeup anyway.
 However, you may not always have the opportunity to fully cleanse your face during a long-haul flight so these makeup wipes will go a long way to wiping the day’s dirt and grime away from your face.
 It’s probably the best way to cleanse your face if you can’t exactly do your usual full-on double cleansing routine.

 To avoid dry skin during your travels, you’ll need lots of hydration, hyaluronic acid and diligence.
 It’s best to use a heavy-duty moisturiser for the long-haul flight.
 In the context of a long-haul flight, the moisturiser does more than just hydrate your skin.
 It acts as a barrier between your skin and the dry air and prevents your skin from drying out in the merciless airplane environment.
 Apply a thick layer onto your face and let it all the goodness absorb into your skin.
-If it doesn’t get absorbed before your flight nears touchdown, simply wipe the off the excess moisturizer with a makeup wipe.
+If it doesn’t get absorbed before your flight nears touchdown, simply wipe them off the excess moisturizer with a makeup wipe.
 Voila – you’ve become a glowing goddess in just one flight!

 3) Face mist